Cash vs CreditTOP

 A credit card statement will show you two options when you receive it: pay the balance in full or pay the minimum (usually a % of the balance), and this is where people get into trouble.
 If you only pay the minimum, not only will you accrue interest on the remainder (compound interest), but it will take you much longer to pay it off.

 Try to avoid what is known as ‘payday lending’.
-These are “quick, easy” loans that will have the money to you “in just hours”.
+These are advertised as “quick, easy” loans that will have the money to you “in just hours”.
 They are advertised as a great way to get money when unexpected expenses crop up.
 In reality these loans charge extremely high interest rates and can cost more than you expect.
 Borrowing just $500 for a month may cost you $120 in fees and charges!

-Whilst Afterpay does not charge interest, if you use a credit card as your payment method then any unpaid amounts on your credit card will attract interest.
+- If you use a credit card as your payment method, any unpaid amounts on your credit card after the due date will attract interest.

 Alternatives to Expensive DebtTOP

-- Negotiate with your provider: many providers offer payment plans or other help for people in financial hardship;
+- Negotiate with your provider: many providers offer payment plans or other help for people in financial hardship

-- Consider a No Interest Loan or a Step Up loan;
+- Consider a No Interest Loan

+- Grants are available to assist with living costs.
 More information can be found at 3f.
 Financial assistance for living costs.